aboutcoders/job-bundle/Resources/docs/logging.md

 $records = $manager->getLogs($job->getTicket());
 ```

-This will return an array of log entries that are available for this job.
+This will return an array of log records that are available for this job.

-__Note:__ Internally, depending on the configuration, the logs are stored either on the filesystem in the JSON format or on the database.
-Thereby it is possible to preserve the original structure of a log record.
+__Note:__ Depending on the configuration the records are internally stored either on the filesystem in the JSON format or in the database.

-Please refer to the chapter [Configuration](./configuration.md) to get information about store logs in the database instead of the filesystem, how to change log levels, register custom processors for formatters and more.
+Please refer to the chapter [Configuration](./configuration.md) to get information about the available configuration options.